5 questions about Grab’s epic SPAC investor deck – TechCrunch

-As expected, Southeast Asian super-app Grab is going public via a SPAC, or blank check company.
+As expected, Southeast Asian superapp Grab is going public via a SPAC.

-The combination, which TechCrunch discussed over the weekend, will value Grab on an equity basis at $39.6 billion and will provide around $4.5 billion in cash, $4.0 billion of which will come in the form of a private investment in public equity, or PIPE.
-Altimeter Capital is putting up $750 million in the PIPE — fitting, as Grab is merging with one of Alitmeter’s SPACs.
+The combination, which TechCrunch discussed over the weekend, will value Grab on an equity basis at $39.6 billion and will provide around $4.5 billion in cash, $4 billion of which will come in the form of a private investment in public equity, or PIPE.
+Altimeter Capital is putting up $750 million in the PIPE — fitting, as Grab is merging with one of Altimeter’s SPACs.

+Ride-sharing is a profitable business for Grab, though the segment did take a pandemic-induced whacking.

 Grab, which provides ride-hailing, payments and food delivery, will trade under the ticker symbol “GRAB” on Nasdaq when the deal closes.
 The announcement comes a day after Uber told its investors it was seeing recovery in certain transactions, including ride-hailing and delivery.

 Uber also told the investing public that it’s still on track to reach adjusted EBITDA profitability in Q4 2021.
 The American ride-hailing giant did a surprising amount of work clearing brush for the Grab deal.
-Extra Crunch examined Uber’s ramp towards profitability yesterday.
+Extra Crunch examined Uber’s ramp toward profitability yesterday.

 This morning, let’s talk through several key points from Grab’s SPAC investor deck.
 We’ll discuss growth, segment profitability, aggregate costs and COVID-19, among other factors.
 You can read along in the presentation here.